anton-k/talks/csound-journal/Csound-expression-paper.md

 The `wav1` is for mono audio files and the `wav` is for stereo ones.
 The `wavr` and `wavr1` play files in reverse.

 Also we can convert the samples to signals.
-Thre is a function that renders the samples:
+There is a function that renders the samples:

 ~~~haskell